The Bankrate promise

 When you list your home for sale, setting the right asking price from the start is important.
 But sometimes, even if you think the list price is appropriate, your home still might linger on the market.
 That’s when it’s time to consider a price reduction to attract a buyer.

 Why won’t my home sell?

 You’ve enlisted the aid of a skilled real estate agent who’s performed a thorough comparative market analysis to determine the value of your home.
-You’ve listed your home at what you both believe is an accurate price, and you’ve hosted many showings, but so far, no one has made an offer.
+You’ve listed the property at what you both believe is an accurate price, and you’ve hosted many showings, but so far, no one has made an offer.

 So why hasn’t your home sold?

 “Pricing is usually the reason,” explains Gordy Marks, managing broker of Gordy Marks Real Estate at RE/MAX Northwest in Kirkland, Washington.
 “Most other issues can be overlooked if your price is right.”
-Those other issues might include the condition of your home — if it needs upgrades or repairs, or lacks curb appeal, buyers may decline to make an offer or lowball their bid.
+The condition of the home might also explain why you’ve received no offers: If it needs upgrades or repairs, or lacks curb appeal, buyers may decline to make an offer or lowball their bid.

 You could also find yourself with no offers if you use the wrong marketing strategy.
-“If a home doesn’t have the right photos or marketing or isn’t positioned in its local market properly, it may not sell,” says Maria Quattrone, CEO of Maria Quattrone and Associates at RE/MAX in Philadelphia.
+“If a home doesn’t have the right photos or marketing or isn’t positioned in its local market properly, it may not sell,” says Maria Quattrone, owner of Maria Quattrone and Associates at RE/MAX @ Home in Philadelphia.

 The local absorption rate — the rate at which available homes are sold during a specific time frame — might also affect your ability to sell quickly and for top dollar.

 Signs your asking price is too high

-- Good traffic but lowball offers: On the other hand, “if you’re receiving good showing traffic but all low-price offers, that’s a sign you’re very close to market value and a smaller price adjustment may be necessary,” says Dustin Fox, a Realtor with Pearson Smith Realty in Ashburn, Virginia.
+- Good traffic but lowball offers: On the other hand, “if you’re receiving good showing traffic but all low-price offers, that’s a sign you’re very close to market value and a smaller price adjustment may be necessary,” says Dustin Fox of Fox Homes in Fairfax, Virginia.